Ive discography

 On April 10, 2023, Ive's debut studio album, I've Ive was released, to commercial success, becoming their fourth number-one album on the Circle Album Chart.
 It was certified million by the Korea Music Content Association and sold over 1.6 million copies.
 It was supported by the singles "Kitsch" and "I Am", which became their third and fourth consecutive number-one songs on the Circle Digital Chart.
 On May 31, Ive released their first Japanese EP Wave, which debuted at number one on the Oricon Albums Chart and was certified gold in Japan for selling 100,000 copies.
 Ive's first Korean EP, I've Mine, was released on October 13, 2023, which reached number one on the Circle Album Chart and was their third album to sell over a million copies.
 It was accompanied by the top-five single "Either Way", "Off the Record", and their fifth number-one single "Baddie".
 On April 29, 2024, Ive released their second Korean EP, Ive Switch which reached the top five of the Circle Album Chart and became their fourth album to sell over a million copies with the top-five single "Heya", and "Accendio", the album would later end up becoming the best selling girl group album of 2024.
 On August 28, 2024, the group released their second Japanese EP, Alive which debuted and peaked at number-two on the Oricon Albums Chart and was later certified platinum in Japan for selling 250,000 copies.

-On February 3, 2025, Ive released their third Korean EP, Ive Empathy which debuted and peaked at number one on the Circle Album Chart making it their sixth album to reach number one and their fifth album to reach a million copies, it was supported by the singles "Rebel Heart" and "Attitude" which both charted within the top 10 of Circle Digital chart with Rebel Heart peaking at number 1 and becoming the group's fifth single to achieve a Perfect all-kill on Korean music charts.
+On February 3, 2025, Ive released their third Korean EP, Ive Empathy which debuted and peaked at number one on the Circle Album Chart making it their sixth album to reach number one and their fifth album to reach a million copies, it was supported by the singles "Rebel Heart" and "Attitude".
+Both singles charted within the top 10 of Circle Digital chart, with "Rebel Heart" peaking at number 1 and becoming the group's fifth single to achieve a perfect all-kill (PAK) on Korean music charts.
+On August 25, Ive released their fourth extended play Ive Secret, with the lead single "XOXZ".
+Upon release, the album peaked at number 1 of Circle Album Chart, making it the group's seventh album to reach number one and their sixth million-seller.

+On February 23, 2026, six months after their last release, Ive released their second studio album, Revive+, supported by the pre-release single "Bang Bang", and the lead single "Blackhole".
+On February 24, "Bang Bang" became the group's sixth single to achieve a perfect all-kill.